ciarafitz/flappybird/README.md

 * Add score
     * Hit pipes that turn *red*
         * **(- negative points)**
-    * Get through *green* pipe
+    * Get through *green* pipes
         * **(+ positive points)**
 * Change background from black to an image.
-* Change bird into image of a bird or another animal.
+* Change 'bird' into a image of a bird/animal.

 # p5.js Documentation: